China braces for Typhoon In-Fa as it cleans up flood damage | Malay Mail

 More than 495,000 people have been evacuated, according to the Henan government, with the flooding causing billions of dollars in losses.

-Henan emergency response official Li Changxun warned on Saturday that the province would need to undertake large-scale cleaning and disinfecting to “ensure the disaster is not followed by an epidemic.”
+Henan emergency response official Li Changxun warned yesterday that the province would need to undertake large-scale cleaning and disinfecting to “ensure the disaster is not followed by an epidemic.”

 Torrential downpours dumped a year’s rain in just three days this week on the hardest-hit city of Zhengzhou, where at least a dozen people died inside a subway train during Tuesday’s rush hour after floodwaters trapped passengers in their carriages.